thepirat000/Audit.NET/README.md

 ## Usage

-Surround the operation code you want to audit with a `using` block that creates an `AuditScope` indicating the object to track (target).
+Create an Audit Scope by calling the static `AuditScope.Create` method.

-Suppose you have the following code to cancel an order:
+Suppose you have the following code to cancel an order that you want to audit:

 ```c#
 Order order = Db.GetOrder(orderId);